Stop Undercharging: Tell Yourself a Better Story

 You might find yourself nodding.
 Or wincing.
 Don’t beat yourself up about it — you have lots of company.
 But it’s time to change the way you think about yourself and your work.

-It’s time to tell yourself a better story.
+If your prices are too low, it’s time to tell yourself a better story

 If you’re new at what you do, you won’t price the same as seasoned veterans.
 Smart business people in every field do their research so they know where they fit in terms of their skills, experience, offerings and price.
 Once you’ve done that, you still have to respect the value you bring to your clients and customers where you are right now.